GangstersPairOfDice/bookWorm/README.md

 # bookWorm

+Ever get tired of reading?
+Think books suck?
+This might be the repo for you!!)

 This project aims at finding new and innovative ways to read books.

 The main idea is to help reduce eye-stress from reading by creating a system which allows for a more natural flow of receiving information from text.